 Book my show, the leading online booking app, has integrated WhatsApp for Business to send ticket confirmations as WhatsApp messages by default.
 The users who book tickets on BookMyShow will be notified through a WhatsApp message along with the confirmation text or an M-ticket (mobile ticket) QR Code.

 Like every superhero has some special power for the workforce of the future, that power could be chatbots – What do you think?

 Human Capital Trends report found that only 17% of global HR executives are ready to manage a workforce with people, robots, and AI working side by side.

 Recruitment is an important part of HR activity.
 With chatbots, the tasks can be handled seamlessly.
 Mya, the AI recruiting assistant for example manages large candidate pools, giving FirstJob recruiters and hiring managers more time to focus on interviews and closing offers.

 How does Mya do that?

 - Mya can chat to many candidates simultaneously via SMS, Facebook, Skype, email, or chat

 - It asks to prescreen questions, responds to FAQs, delivers application progress updates, gives tips and guidance, sends alert to the candidates, and administers assessments & challenges

 - It provides vital information for recruiters and managers, ranking candidates on factors like experience, recent activity, engagement, and other metrics.

 Fitness apps can be helpful for individuals who don’t mind the extra engagement with the app itself.
 But not all the applications have the headspace to stay engaged with apps and consistently put in personal fitness information, diets, or design workout plans.

-Chatbots can be used to streamline your personal services such as fitness, diet, health, or day to day activities.
-Every fitness goal requires a different set of workout plan and nutrition diet to be followed.
+Chatbots can be used to streamline your personal services such as fitness, diet, health, or day-to-day activities.
+Every fitness goal requires a different set of workout plans and a nutrition diet to be followed.

 FitBot is the way trainers communicate with clients, both onsite and remote coaching.
 As per research, the participants who used the chatbot were 26% more likely to meet or exceed personal fitness goals compared to participants that didn’t use the technology.